Herman IV of Hesse-Rotenburg

 Landgrave Hermann IV of Hesse-Rotenburg (15 August 1607 in Kassel - 25 March 1658 in Rotenburg an der Fulda), was the first Landgrave of the semi-independent Landgraviate of Hesse-Rotenburg.
 He was the fourth son of the Landgrave Maurice of Hesse-Kassel and his second wife Juliane of Nassau-Siegen.

 Life

 When the Landgraviate of Hesse-Rotenburg was established in 1627, Herman took up the regency in Rotenburg.

 In Waldeck on 31 December 1633 Herman married firstly Countess Sophie Juliane of Waldeck (b.
 Altenwildungen, 1 April 1607 - d.
 Ziegenhain, 15 September 1637).
 She was the daughter of Christian, Count of Waldeck-Wildungen.
-They had one daughter:
+They had two children: